 Google Analytics recognizes referral traffic as visitors that land on your webpage after clicking on a link from another source (other than search engines).

 For instance, let’s see you have an article about how to make chocolate chip cookies.
 Another food blog links your article as a source on their website.
 Google Analytics will record visitors that arrive on your website from that link as referral traffic.

 - If you find that your site is highly dependent upon a single source of traffic, you may focus on diversifying traffic sources.
-Putting all of your eggs in a basket could be too risky.
+Putting all of your eggs in one basket could be too risky.

 How to View Top Referrals in WordPress